In this post, I’ll shed more light on how to use stripe to process payments as a non US resident for your online business.

 The good news is I’ve been able to partner with them because I know many people will be needing this service and I want them to have it at the best place.

-Plus, there are various service out there charging as high as $1000 for this same purpose.
-But at the end of this post I’ll show you how you can get it done for less than $200.
+Plus, there are various services out there charging as high as 500 – $1000 for this same purpose.
+A good example is Stripe Atlas.
+But at the end of this post, I’ll show you how you can get it done for less than $200.

 Coming from someone who also is a non-resident of the US I know how beneficial it can be for your online business.